jkotlinski/gbchrono/README.md

 ## Why Participate?

  * It is fun and easy!
- * You will contribute to Game Boy science!
+ * Contribute to Game Boy science!
  * Learn the true speed of your Game Boy!